SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/cse-heads-up-display.md

 ---
 id: cse-heads-up-display
-title: CSE Heads Up Display
+title: Cloud SIEM Heads Up Display
-description: Learn about CSE's Heads Up Display (HUD), a UI that provides an at-a-glance overview of Insight status and activity.
+description: Learn about Cloud SIEM's Heads Up Display (HUD), a UI that provides an at-a-glance overview of Insight status and activity.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This topic describes CSE’s *Heads Up Display (HUD)*, the landing page for the CSE UI.
+This topic describes Cloud SIEM *Heads Up Display (HUD)*, the landing page for the Cloud SIEM UI.
 The HUD provides an at-a-glance overview of Insight status and activity.

 ## HUD overview